CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vrf-id>             VRF
   <neighbor-id>        Peer ID

-### Atrributes
+### Attributes

-  connection-retry     Time interval at which connection attempts are retried
-                       upon a failure.
+  connection-retry     Time interval at which connection attempts are retried upon a failure.
+If `auto`, the global value is used.This is the default.

+  hold                 Hold timer.
+If `none`, keepalives from the peer are not tracked and the peering session will not experience a hold timeout.
 If `auto`, the global value is used.
 This is the default.

-  hold                 Hold timer.
-If `none`, keepalives from the peer are not
-                       tracked and the peering session will not experience a hold timeout.
-If `auto`, the global value is used.
-This is the default. keepalive            Keepalive timer.
+  keepalive            Keepalive timer.
 If `none`, keepalives are not sent.
 If `auto`, the global value is used.
-This is the default. route-advertisement  Time between route advertisements (BGP Updates).
+This is the default.

+  route-advertisement  Time between route advertisements (BGP Updates).
 A non- zero value allows route advertisements to be delayed and batched.
 If `auto`, the global value is used.
 This is the default.

 ## nv set vrf <vrf-id> router bgp neighbor <neighbor-id> password none

 ### Usage